 The recruitment process – what to expect

 Council will contact you if you have gained an interview generally two to three weeks after the position closes.
-Interviews can take around one and half hours and is an opportunity for you to meet with us and demonstrate your suitability for the job, so ensure that you are prepared both physically and mentally.
+Interviews can take around one and half hours and is an opportunity for you to meet with us and demonstrate your suitability for the job.

 If you have been granted an interview and have special requirements such as requiring wheelchair access, a sign language interpreter, plus size furniture, or if you have an identified disability that requires additional support or advocacy to ensure equity – please advise the Council representative who contacts you.